Interagency Committee of State Employed Women Enriches Lives through Advocacy, Outreach, and Opportunity

 “ICSEW has helped me grow personally and professionally, and the contacts I’ve made though this committee are invaluable,” Friederich said.
 “I’m excited to be behind the scenes, growing these career development opportunities and being at the forefront for organizing such a widely-anticipated conference.”

 For more information about the Interagency Committee of State Employed Women, visit ICSEW.
 Per the Governor’s Executive Order on Creation of ICSEW, for every 2,000 employees, state agencies may appoint one representative for a two-year term.
-For information on becoming a representative, visit the ICSEW Get Connected page.
+For information on becoming a representative, visit the ICSEW Represent Your Agency page.

 Regular meetings are held on the third Tuesday of each odd-numbered month.
 They are free and open to state employees and the general public.
 Upcoming meeting agendas and meeting registration can be found on the ICSEW upcoming meetings page.